By Glen C. Strathy

 Middle grade or tween novels: 30,000-45,000.

 (Of course, it's better if your first draft is too long rather than too short.
-It's always easier to trim than to pad.)
+It's always easier to trim than to lengthen.)

 Keep in mind that fantasy and science fiction novels can often be longer (as discussed above).
-With adult fantasy books, you can add 25% to the length.
+With adult fantasy books, you can add 25% to the length because of the extra space often needed to describe aspects of the story world.
 Middle-grade or young adult fantasy books are often double the length of their realistic counterparts.

 It's also true that an established author is more likely to sell a longer novel, especially if it's a sequel to a popular first novel, since the publisher knows it will make back the higher publishing costs.

 As for non-fiction books, the standard bestsellers have word counts similar to adult novels.
-However, there is a much wider range of acceptable word counts for non-fiction books.
-Some of them are very short, such as stocking stuffer books.
+However, there is a wide range of acceptable word counts for non-fiction books.
+Some stocking stuffer books are very short.
 Pencil-thin books on narrow topics that are under 50,000 words are quite common.
-On the other end, reference and academic books can be huge.
-Coffee table books and other illustrated books may have very little text, but be very expensive to print.
-In these cases, the overall design of the book becomes much more important than word count alone.
+Bestselling business books are often half the length of novels, because business readers are pressed for time and need quick reads.
+On the other end, reference and academic books can have huge word counts.
+Coffee table books and other illustrated books may have very little text, but be very expensive to print because the extensive illustrations require better quality paper.
+In these cases, the overall design of the book determines the publishing costs more than word count.

 Just remember, with so much diversity in non-fiction, you have even less of a reason to get hung up on length.